Best & Worst Chevrolet Colorado Years

 2016

 Remember, “Neutral” doesn’t mean boring.
-These years are the middle-of-the-road performers – not outstanding, not awful, just… there.
+These years are the middle-of-the-road performers – not outstanding, not terrible, just… there.

 Watch out for those NHTSA recalls, though.
 The more complaints and recalls, the lower the reliability score.
 It’s simple math, folks.